Btrfs and Snapper

 3. adds the name of the data_pr configuration to the key “SNAPPER_CONFIGS” in the /etc/default/snapper file.

 Now the configuration is active.
-If, as in our example, the key TIMELINE_CREATE=yes is set, systemd takes over the regular creation of “timeline snapshots” through its timers.
+If the key TIMELINE_CREATE=yes is set, systemd takes over the regular creation of “timeline snapshots” through its timers.

 Snapper and systemd